Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Effects of Untreated Depression.md

 increased chance of autoimmune disorders
 Depression can also increase your chance of developing physical conditions.

-For example, a 2014 literature review suggested that depression is linked to a significantly greater chance of myocardial infarction and coronary heart disease.
+For example, research has suggested that depression may be linked to certain physical health conditions, emphasizing the connection between mental and physical well-being.

 One of the greatest challenges with the physical effects of depression is that they, in turn, might make your other symptoms worse.
 For example, not being able to sleep can lead to more aches and pains.
 Psychosocial effects of depression